Gambling, Guide

 Neighbors Bet

 A 5-chip bet on any chosen number plus the two numbers on each side of it on the physical wheel.
-Used by players who like a specific number (say, 17) but want to hedge against the ball landing one or two pockets off.
+Useful if you like a specific number but want to hedge against the ball landing one or two pockets off.

 The Andrucci System: The Most Popular Hot-Number Strategy

-The Andrucci system is the textbook hot-number betting strategy.
-It claims to apply chaos theory to roulette.
+The Andrucci system is the textbook hot-number betting strategy, claiming to apply chaos theory to roulette.
 The procedure:

-- Observe (without betting, or while betting flat outside money) the wheel for 30–37 spins and record every winning number.
+1. Observe the wheel for 30–37 spins (without betting, or while betting flat outside money) and record every winning number.

 Does Andrucci Work?

 No. Andrucci is the gambler’s fallacy in formal clothing.
-It assumes a pattern persists across independent spins — which the mathematics explicitly forbids.
-The expected value per straight-up bet on a European wheel is exactly the house edge: −2.70% of stake per spin.
+It assumes a pattern persists across independent spins – which the mathematics explicitly forbids.
+The expected value per straight-up bet on a European wheel is exactly −2.70% of stake per spin.
 Across 35 spins betting one unit each, your expected loss is 35 × 2.70% = 0.945 units.
-Over many sessions, that loss is mathematically certain.

 What Andrucci does offer is psychological structure: a defined entry point, a defined exit point, and a single number to focus on.
-If you treat it as an entertainment framework with a strict bankroll cap — not a winning system — it’s no worse than any other discretionary betting pattern.
+As entertainment with a strict bankroll cap, it is no worse than any other discretionary betting pattern.

 Comparison to Other Systems